orbitalquark/scintillua/docs/manual.md

       }
     }

+In addition to not having static style numbers, Scintillua does not have static keyword lists should you wish to override the a given lexer's built-in list(s).
+Your application can call the lexer's `DescribeWordListSets()` function (defined by the `ILexer5` interface), which returns a list of keyword set identifier names.
+For the first set, call the lexer's `WordListSet()` function with an index of `0` and a list of overriding words.
+For the second, use `1`, and so on.

 Scintillua's lexers support the following properties:

 * `fold`: Whether or not folding is enabled for the lexers that support it.
 This option is